freeCodeCamp/guide/src/pages/java/loops/control-statements/index.md

 ---
-title: Java Loops Control Statements
+title: Control Statements
 ---
-# Java Loop Control Statements
+# Control Statements

 Loop control statements change execution from its normal sequence.
 When execution leaves a scope, all automatic objects that were created in that scope are destroyed.